Fluctuations of $\lambda$-geodesic Poisson hyperplanes in hyperbolic space

 {which simplifies to}

 {Finally, using intrinsic hyperbolic coordinates \eqref{eq:coords_hyperbolic} we get}

-We note that this defines a Euclidean ball, and hence also a hyperbolic ball, in these coordinates.
-The hyperbolic radius of such a ball, which we denote by $\rho(s;R)$, is given by one-half of the logarithm of the ratio between the maximal and minimal heights, i.e., $v_1$-coordinates.
+We note that this defines a Euclidean ball, and hence also a hyperbolic ball, in these coordinates. {As noted in Section \ref{subsec:upper_half_plane}}, the hyperbolic radius of such a ball, which we denote by $\rho(s;R)$, is given by one-half of the logarithm of the ratio between the maximal and minimal $v_1$-coordinates.
 That is,